mmerlyn/HigherEdu-Website/README.md

 ## License

 © All rights reserved. <br>
-This project was created as a mini project for the **17CS71 Web Technology and its applications** Lab, 7th Semester, B.E.
+This project was created as a mini project for the **17CS77 Web Technology and its applications Lab** , 7th Semester, B.E.
 CSE – BMS Institute of Technology & Management, Bengaluru, India

 **Team Members:**